cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 	:align: center
 	:class: bordered-image

 Since you are training a Logistic Regression model, you now want to add a Logistic Regression plugin to the canvas.
-You will need to download this plugin, which availabe on the Cask Market.
+You will need to download this plugin, which is available on the Cask Market.

 Choose "Cask Market" in the global navigation bar.
 Find "Logistic Regression Analytics" in the application menu and deploy the plugin.